openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/06_02_Firmware_and_updates_pro.md

 Operationally, you want:

-* The firmware server container updated together with your ImSwitch OS / deployment (“forklift” in your wording).
+* The firmware server container updated together with your openUC2 OS / deployment (“forklift” in your wording).
 * That reduces mismatches (backend expects features/protocol versions that the satellite firmware must support).

 ---